Farenhytee/Algorithmic-Trading/README.md

 #### **Strategy Performance Characteristics**

-These are based on backtesting logs.
+These are based on my backtesting logs.

 - **Volatility**: Moderate to high (momentum-based)
 - **Sharpe Ratio**: Estimated 1.2-1.8 (based on returns)